 If betting on a player to score once isn’t enough to rev your engine, you can also bet on a player to score multiple touchdowns.
 These bets work the same as the anytime touchdown scorer props, but you need the chosen player to score at least two times.
 They can score the touchdowns in different ways – rushing, receiving, or on special teams – but they’re going to need to get the ball into the end zone twice.

-Like the anytime TD scorer props, these are geared towards the star players.
+Like the anytime TD scorer props, these are geared toward the star players.
 Someone like Jonathan Taylor might be +300 to score at least two touchdowns – something he did five times last season – but teammate Parris Campbell might be +2000.

 No Touchdown Scorer Bets